Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

 Introduction to Statistics (MAT 150)

 Upon successful completion of the learning experience, students will be able to: define the main features of traditional and modern statistics; analyze statistical data properly; explain the role of formal statistical theory and informal data analytic methods; use statistical methods relevant to upper division interdisciplinary courses; acquire sharpened statistical intuition and abstract reasoning, as well as reasoning from numerical data through community-based and other research.

 The course is intended for students in a wide variety of areas of study and provides an introduction to statistics.
 Topics discussed include displaying and describing data, the normal curve, regression, probability, statistical inference, confidence intervals, and hypothesis tests with applications in the real world.
 Students also have an opportunity to analyze data sets using technology.

-In the lower division baccalaureate/associate degree category, 4 semester hours in Statistics or Mathematics (6/13) (8/18 revalidation).
+In the lower division baccalaureate/associate degree category, 4 semester hours in Mathematics, Economics, Business, Finance, Accounting, or Management (7/22).